bomszx/etch-a-sketch/README.md

 First task is to create prompt function that would ask the user on the size of the grid.

-Used the value from the prompt function
+Used DOM Manipulation to create divs and grids
+Used event listeners to listen for mouse over events for the

 live preview!